 Frequent Trains from Florence to Pisa

 Trains connect Florence and Pisa often throughout the day.
-There are 2 to 5 trains departing from Florence's Santa Maria Novella train station each hour during the most of the weekday bound for Pisa Centrale, for a total of 45 trains per day.
+There are 2 to 5 trains departing from Florence's Santa Maria Novella train station each hour throughout most of the weekday bound for Pisa Centrale, for a total of 45 trains per day.
 The first train leaves Florence at 12:40 a.m., the last at 11:07 p.m.

 The short distance means that this is not a route served by Trenitalia's high-speed trains, however.
 Regionale and Regionale Veloce trains are the ones making this trip, which takes between 50-90 minutes, depending on the time of day.
 Ticket prices range from $10-12.